mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

 ```

 ### Task 11
 Great job!
-You’ve successfully utilized your knowledge of conditionals and previous fundamental Python concepts to create a program that generates different fortunes.
+You've successfully utilized your knowledge of conditionals and previous fundamental Python concepts to create a program that generates different fortunes.

-Run your program several times to see that it’s working as expected.
+Run your program several times to see that it's working as expected.

 ## Optional Challenges

 ### Task 12
-If you’re up for some more challenges, try implementing the following features to your program.
+If you're up for some more challenges, try implementing the following features to your program.

 So far, the Magic 8-Ball provides 9 possible fortunes.
 Try to add a few more possible answers to the program.